Digital-Humans-23/a3/README.md

 **IMPORTANT**
-- Without the correct image projection loss, you cannot get valid body motion results, and hence cannot proceed Ex.2 and Ex.3.
+- Without the correct image projection loss, you cannot get valid body motion results, and hence cannot proceed with Ex.2 and Ex.3.
 Therefore, you will get **zero** point for this assignment if you cannot succeed in Ex 1.
 - Visualization is very important to verify the human motion realism.
 Therefore, you need to visualize your result based on the code `scripts/vis_ZJUMocap.py` w.r.t. a video, and share the video link above.
 Without this video, you will get **zero** point from this assignment.